NOAA-CEFI-Portal/CEFI-info-hub-list/README.md

 [Coastal Resilience Toolkits : The Nature Conservancy](https://maps.coastalresilience.org)

 > Coastal Resilience is a program led by The Nature Conservancy to examine nature’s role in reducing coastal flood risks.
-The program consists of an approach, a web mapping tool, and a network of practitioners around the world supporting hazard mitigation and climate adaptation planning.
+The program consists of an approach, a web mapping tool, and a network of practitioners around the world supporting hazard mitigation and adaptation planning.

 [Coastal Wiki](https://www.coastalwiki.org/wiki/Main_Page)